auxsophia/auxsophia.github.io/_pages/philosophy/quotes.md

 "The philosophers have only <i>interpreted</i> the world, in various ways.
 The point, however, is to <i>change</i> it.<br/><br/>[<i>These words are also inscribed upon his grave</i>]" - Karl Marx, Eleven Theses on Feuerbach

 "If you understand others you are smart.<br/>If you understand yourself you are illuminated.<br/>If you overcome others you are powerful.<br/>If you overcome yourself you have strength.<br/>If you know how to be satisfied you are rich.<br/>If you can act with vigor, you have a will.<br/>If you don't lose your objectives you can be long-lasting.<br/>If you die without loss, you are eternal." - Lao Tzu, Tao Te Ching

+"Therefore the sage, because he does nothing, never ruins anything; And, because he does not lay hold of anything, loses nothing." - Lao Tzu, Tao Te Ching

+"(The Sage) is ready to use all situations and doesn't waste anything.
+This is called embodying the light." - Lao Tzu, Tao Te Ching

 "I am, therefore I'll think." - Ayn Rand